narumij/swift-ac-foundation/README.md

 ```
  9 | @inlinable
 10 | public func Answer() throws {
-11 |     print("Hello, STDERRO!", to: &stderr)
+11 |     print("Hello, STDERR!", to: &stderr)
    |                                  `- error: reference to var 'stderr' is not concurrency-safe because it involves shared mutable state
 12 | }
 13 |